CtrlK

 Progressive Disclosure

 The content is a monolithic wall of text with no references to external files and no bundle files provided.
-The massive YAML frontmatter (which appears to be incorrectly placed inside the body content) combined with lengthy TypeScript pseudo-examples creates poor organization.
-There's no clear hierarchy or navigation structure.
+All content is inline regardless of complexity.
+The massive YAML frontmatter (which should arguably be separate configuration) is mixed with the skill body.
+There's no clear hierarchy or navigation structure - just sequential sections dumped together.

 1 / 3